chitoku-k/edgerouter-exporter/README.md

 [![][workflow-badge]][workflow-link]

-A Prometheus exporter for EdgeRouter DDNS, Load Balancers, and PPPoE sessions
+A Prometheus exporter for EdgeRouter BGP, DDNS, Load Balancers, and PPPoE sessions

 ## Requirements